 Annette is presently working for the Stanford University Department of Public Safety in a civilian manager capacity.
-She is responsible for training, community outreach, special projects and acts the institutions Clery Compliance Officer.
+She is responsible for training, community outreach, special projects, special events, emergency management, and acts as the institution's Clery Compliance Officer.

-She is a member of the California Campus and University Police Chiefs Association (CCUPCA), International Association of Chiefs of Police (IACP), International Association of College Law Enforcement Administrators (IACLEA), and the National Association of Women Law Enforcement Executives (NAWLEE).
+She has been active in the California Campus and University Police Chiefs Association (CCUPCA), International Association of Chiefs of Police (IACP), International Association of College Law Enforcement Administrators (IACLEA), and the National Association of Women Law Enforcement Executives (NAWLEE).

 Annette is a graduate of Northwest Law Enforcement Executive Command College and Northwestern University Traffic Institute School of Police Staff and Command.